danpanthera/TinhKhoanApp/COMPREHENSIVE_WORKSPACE_CLEANUP_REPORT.md

 ## 🎊 CONCLUSION

 The comprehensive workspace cleanup has been **SUCCESSFULLY COMPLETED**.
-The TinhKhoan application is now:
+The Khoan application is now:

 - 🎯 **Production-ready** with clean, optimized code
 - 🚀 **Performance-optimized** with reduced bundle size